Synchronization Settings (pro mode only)

 &OutlookAppt C:\Progra~1\Microsoft Office\Office11\outlook.exe /c ipm.appointment

-3. When you need to add an appointment, choose this command which will start an appointment in Outlook, then automatically create the corresponding item in TimeTo™.
+3. When you need to add an appointment, choose this command from TimeTo's Tools menu, which will put you in Outlook starting a new appointment.
+Then, once you save the appointment in Outlook, the corresponding appointment will automatically be created in TimeTo for you.

 Automatically Send Changes In Outlook To TimeTo™:

-Appointments and tasks that you (or other programs) add to all Outlook .pst files on this computer that have Calendars and Tasks and are not archive .pst files will automatically appear moments later in the schedule you have open in TimeTo™ at the time you check this checkbox.
-(TimeTo™ launches the TimeTo Outlook Plug-in, and also adds the TimeTo Outlook Plug-in to your Startup Group since TimeTo™ must be running while Outlook is running in order for this feature to work, and part of what the plug-in does is to take responsibility for launching TimeTo™ if you make a change in Outlook when TimeTo™ is not yet running.
-Unchecking this checkbox will remove the plug-in from your Startup Group.)
+While the Automatically Send Changes in Outlook To TimeTo checkbox is checked, appointments and tasks that you add to Outlook on this computer (or other programs that add to any and all Outlook .pst files that have Calendars and Tasks and are not archive .pst files) will automatically appear moments later in the schedule you have open in TimeTo™.
+(Immediately after you check this checkbox, TimeTo™ launches the TimeTo Outlook Plug-in, and also adds the TimeTo Outlook Plug-in to your Startup Group, as TimeTo™ must be running while Outlook is running in order for this feature to work, and part of what the plug-in does is to take responsibility for launching TimeTo™ if you make a change in Outlook when TimeTo™ is not yet running.
+Unchecking this checkbox will also remove the plug-in from your Startup Group.)
 Although it is not mandatory, you will likely find this arrangement more responsive if you agree to have TimeTo™ launched every time you start Windows, by checking the Start TimeTo When I Start Windows checkbox (in Other Settings).

 How do Notes work?
 If the Outlook item has content in its "body", the resulting TimeTo™ item get a Note and that Note will contain what was in the body of the Outlook item.
 If the Outlook item is a recurring item, this results in a series of items in TimeTo™ with a shared Note.
 If you make changes in Outlook to the body of one of the items in the series, the shared Note is changed in TimeTo™.
+(Because TimeTo's Notes don't allow formatting such as bold and italic, any formatting in the Outlook body gets removed.)

 To suppress synchronization of particular items: You can optionally include the word "notimeto" anywhere in the Subject of an Outlook appointment or task to suppress it (or changes to it) from being transferred to TimeTo™.